aarond10/rawdishfs/README.md

 RawDish Filesystem
 ==================

-RawDish is a peer-to-peer distributed filesystem with fully-encryption, block-level de-duplication and snapshots.
+RawDish is a peer-to-peer distributed filesystem with full disk and network encryption, block-level de-duplication and snapshots.

 The intention is to support [DropBox](http://www.dropbox.com)-like use cases, allowing you to share your storage with friends and family such that if any one (or potentially several) sites were lost, your data is still safe.